DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 4 - Cloud Application Security.md

     * most effective with HTTP and HTML web app interfaces
     * Synthetic transactions are scripted sets of inputs provided to the code
     * considered black-box testing
+    * it must discover any information from the outside and attempt to discover its own paths and interfaces to test
-* Runtime Application Self-Protection (RASP)
+* **Runtime Application Self-Protection (RASP)**
-    * prevents attacks by self-protecting or auto-reconfiguring in response to specific conditions
+    * prevents attacks by self-protecting or auto-reconfiguring in response to specific
-* White box testing
+    * typically run against systems that have the ability to tune and focus their security measures based on actual environment variables and particular attack methods being used against them.
+* **White Box testing**
     * conducted with full access to and knowledge of systems, code, and environment
     * static application testing is on example
     * "full knowledge testing"
-* Black box testing
+* **Black box testing**
     * conducted as an external attacker would access the code, systems, or environment
     * tester has no knowledge of any of these elements at the outset of a test
     * "zero knowledge testing"
     * no source code required
-* Interactive Applicatoin Security Testing (IAST)
+* **Interactive Application Security Testing (IAST)**
     * analyzes code for vulnerabilities while it's being used / running
     * focused on real time reporting to optimize testing and analaysis process
     * often built into CI/CD automated release testing
     * uses DAST techniques
     * allows the tester to interact with the software and guide the process as the test is underway
-* Software Composition Analysis (SCA)
+* **Software Composition Analysis (SCA)**
     * is used to track the components of a software package or application
     * is of special concern for apps built with open-source softwart components
     * because open-source components often involve resuable code libraries
     * Automated, combines app security and patch management
     * identifies flaws/vulnerabilities in these included components, ensures latest versions are in use, etc.
-* Secure Code Review
+* **Secure Code Review**
     * Manually reviewing code and looking for vulnerabilities.
     * Known as "Static Testing"
-* Vulnerability Assessment
+* **Vulnerability Assessment/Scanning**
     * scanning an application with a vulnerability scanner or assessement too such as BURP or OWASP ZAP
         * look for well-known vulnerabilities
         * uses signatures to identify vulnerabilities
             * no signature = no identification of vulnerability

-* Testing in the Cloud
+**Testing in the Cloud**
 * When performing security testing in a cloud environment, you must receive permission from the CSP in writing prior to performing the testing
 * Some CSPs provide this on their website, while others require a formal written process

+**Quality of Service (QoS)**
+* a layer of SOA (service-oriented architecture)
+* focused on monitoring and managing both the business and IT systems levels.
+* On the business side, QoS is focused on the measuring and monitoring of events, business processes, and key performance indicators (KPIs)
+* On the IT systems side, QoS is focused on the security and health of systems, applications, services, storage, networking, and all other components that comprise the IT ingrastructure.
+* also concerned with the monitoring and enforcement of business policies in all areas, including security, access, and data.

-**Quality assurance (QA)**
+**Quality Assurance (QA)**
 * responsible for ensuring that the code delivered to the customer through the cloud environment is quality code, defect-free, and secure
 * Process:
     * is frequently a combination of automated and manual validation testing techniques